gsbDBI/contextual_bandits_evaluation/experiments/README.md

 ## Reproducibility
 To reproduce results on synthetic data shown in the paper, do
 1. `python script_synthetic.py -s 1000` to run experiments and save results in `./results/`.
-2. Open `statistics_synthetic.ipynbb`, follow the instructions in the notebook to generate plots based on the saved results in `./results/`.
+2. Open `statistics_synthetic.ipynb`, follow the instructions in the notebook to generate plots based on the saved results in `./results/`.

 To reproduce results on classification datasets shown in the paper, do
 1. `python script_classification.py -s 100 -f {NameOfDataset}` to run experiments and save results in `./results/`.
-2. Open `statistics_classification.ipynbb`, follow the instructions in the notebook to generate plots based on the saved results in `./results/`.
+2. Open `statistics_classification.ipynb`, follow the instructions in the notebook to generate plots based on the saved results in `./results/`.

 ## Quick start for running simulations using synthetic data